hilts-vaughan/hilts-vaughan.github.io/_posts/2018-04-26-using-huggins-for-fun-and-profit.md

 If you had this reaction, then read the requirements below.
 Explicit and implicit requirements are dissected and include what complications might arise:

 1. **You need to make sure you only pull new posts** -- that means you need some kind of in-memory storage at the very minimum and need to write some code to track the _ID_ and only serve up in new ones into a pool.
 If you want fault tolerance (if your app crashes, you would lose all events) then you might even need something like _Redis_ running in persistent mode.
 Things just got a bit hairier.
-2. **If you want to do more than one type of alert (say, SlickDeals afterwards) ** ... then you need generalized event types.
+2. **If you want to do more than one type of alert, say, SlickDeals afterwards ** ... then you need generalized event types.
 If you need more than one type of notification backend, you need to implement that.
 3. **You need to implement some kind of reliable scheduler,  visualizer if you want them** This can be `cron` but now you have to manage `cron` jobs.
 4. You need logging of events for debugging.
 5. **You need to integrate with a notification service** -- this one is bit easier.
 Most languages have something to do this.
 For example. here's one for [Node](https://www.npmjs.com/package/pushbullet).
 But you also have to write our own fault tolerance.